-Learn how to build a Diamond kite with these easy-to-follow instructions.
-Fully illustrated with photographs, every step of the way...
+Learn how to build a diamond kite with these easy-to-follow instructions—fully illustrated with photographs, every step of the way.
+And there's a flying video at the end.

-Sometimes I go out with my young son to fly this kite.
+Sometimes I went out with my (then) young son to fly this kite.
 A classic picture of father and son, out flying a kite!

-The tail is simplicity itself - just a long slim rectangle of the same plastic you use for the sail.
-For more stability in fresher winds, it's easy to just add on a bit more length to the tail.
+The tail is simplicity itself—just a long, slim rectangle of the same plastic you use for the sail.
+For more stability in fresh winds, it's easy to just add on a bit more length to the tail.

-50 pound line is the ideal weight for this kite.
+50-pound line is the ideal strength for this kite.

 Want to know the most convenient way of using it all?